Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

     *   **Benchmarking Mode:** Includes a specialized execution path for legacy `.py`/`.sh` launch scripts (via `system()`), enabling deterministic A/B testing against standard Python launches.
 *   **Lifecycle Client** – Interfaces with managed nodes using standard ROS 2 `GetState` and `ChangeState` services, featuring robust retry mechanisms and health monitoring.

-**Architecture Independence** – By relying exclusively on POSIX standard system calls (`fork`, `execvp`, `sigaction`) and standard ROS 2 APIs, the Manager achieves 100% portability between ARM64 and x86_64 architectures.
-This ensures consistent behavioral deterministic across all development and deployment platforms.
+**Architecture Independence** – By relying exclusively on POSIX standard system calls (`fork`, `execvp`, `sigaction`) and standard ROS 2 APIs, the Manager is designed to be portable across common Linux targets such as ARM64 and x86_64, subject to standard ROS 2 and platform integration constraints.
+This helps maintain consistent orchestration behavior across development and deployment platforms.

 ### 📊 Architecture Comparison
 The following diagram illustrates the fundamental architectural shift from a heavy Python interpreter to our lightweight C++ native orchestrator.